-The current estimated population for the municipality is more than 85,000.
+The current estimated population for the municipality is more than 101,000.

 The Victorian State Government amended the Domestic Animals Act 1994, to improve animal management in Victoria, by requiring that all Councils have a Domestic Animal Management Plan (referred to hereafter in this document as the DAMP).
-The City of Yarra supports this strategic approach and has developed its DAMP using the guidelines provided by the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+The City of Yarra supports this strategic approach and has developed its DAMP using the guidelines provided by the Department Jobs Precincts and Regions (DJPR)

-The DAMP is required to specifically inform both the State Government and interested parties how the City of Yarra has equipped and trained its authorised officers, and provided processes for them to enforce the Domestic Animals Act 1994 and associated Regulations.
+The DAMP is required to specifically inform both the State Government and interested parties how the City of Yarra has equipped and trained its authorised officers and provided processes for them to enforce the Domestic Animals Act 1994 and associated Regulations.
 The DAMP is not intended to regulate how the City of Yarra investigates or enforces its Local Laws or other Policies which relate to the management of animals.
-These Local Laws and Policies may be referred to where they complement the DAMP, and will be enforced in conjunction with the DAMP where appropriate.
+These Local Laws and Policies may be referred to where they complement the DAMP and will be enforced in conjunction with the DAMP where appropriate.